JKomori49/TerraceConnect/README.md

 Before running the code, prepare both the source DEM data and the survey profile.

 ### DEM Data
 Prepare the DEM data in **GeoTIFF** format.
-Ensure that the tiff file is output in a meter-based coordinate system (e.g., Pseudo-Mercator or UTM coordinate).
-The input DEM data should be saved in the "DATA" directory.
+Ensure that the tiff file is output in a metric coordinate system (e.g., Pseudo-Mercator or UTM coordinate).
+The input DEM data should be saved in `/DATA`.

 ### Survey Profile
 Prepare the survey profile and save it as `profile.dat` in `/config`.
 The format of `profile.dat` should look like this: